 Geoff Chappell, Software Analyst

-The HAL calls this function when a profile interrupt occurs.
+The Hardware Abstraction Layer (HAL) calls this function when a profile interrupt occurs.
 It is the kernel’s opportunity to do such things as update execution counts for profiling.

 VOID KeProfileInterruptWithSource ( KTRAP_FRAME *TrapFrame, KPROFILE_SOURCE ProfileSource);

 The ProfileSource argument tells what caused the interrupt.